Choose an Appropriate Motorcycle Style

 Additional Safety Tips

 Humans are competitive, and we like a challenge.
 Whether it’s mental or physical, we want to do what we believe can’t be done.
 Or at least done easily.
 If you’ve never ridden cross-country, see the sites, and find the best, hidden diners along the way, you’ve never experienced an extreme endurance ride like the Iron Butt Challenge.
 It’s a grueling ride starting at 1,000 miles minimum in 24 hours.

-With rallies hosted on almost every continent on Earth, if you want to literally see the world from a motorcycle, you can.
-Whether it’s riding through continents or cruising through the backcountry across your state, long distance motorcycle rides is a truly unique experience that everyone should experience at least once in their lifetime.
+With rallies hosted on almost every continent on Earth, if you want to see the world from a motorcycle literally, you can.
+Whether it’s riding through continents or cruising through the backcountry across your state, long-distance motorcycle rides is a truly unique experience that everyone should experience at least once in their lifetime.

 Before you buy your plane tickets and organize shipping to a faraway destination, or spontaneously hop onto your bike and cruise, there is some preparation involved.
 Here’s what we suggest to make this the experience of a lifetime.

 Before you embark on your long distance journey ahead, prepare yourself and your ride with these tips!

 With so many styles available, some motorcycles are better suited for long-distance rides.
 The riding position, cargo potions, and windscreen coverage are all amenities that will make a significant difference in your journey.
 Here are our recommendations on the type of motorcycles you should opt for.